It is difficult to imagine someone more voiceless or whose suffering is more silent than the Appalachian coal miner.

 Drive the meandering roads through the hills and hollows of southern West Virginia, and you’ll glimpse immense beauty pockmarked by crushing poverty.
 Hidden away here are the men and women who live and die for coal, who spend lifetimes underground and see the fruits of their labors enrich others and deliver cheap energy, who suck in dust and don’t complain as it blackens their lungs and chokes off their breath.

-That is where the project "Breathless and Burdened" was born.
+That is where this project was born.

 Amid my reporting, I encountered pervasive misconceptions about the disease.
 The first is that black lung is an old man’s illness, a relic of a past era of mining.
 The second: With coal on the decline, black lung is slowly fading into obscurity.